Bullseye-0xD4763/Language-Processing/README.md

 A PLY-SIMPLE to PLY converter.

-Since PLY grammar can be overwhelming this tool allows you to type simpler commands that will still generate the desired python code.
+Since PLY grammar can be overwhelming, this tool allows you to type simpify grammar.
+Desired python code can then be generated with simpler commands.